-- A <unit> element must contain only the following elements, which may appear in any order: - metadata framework elements, as described in Section 8. - Each <unit> element must define a units attribute.
+- A <unit> element must contain only the following elements: - <RDF> elements in the RDF namespace. - Each <unit> element must define a units attribute.
 It may also define prefix, exponent, multiplier, and offset attributes.

 2. Allowed values of the units attribute